 Beech Leaf Disease

 Beech Leaf Disease (BLD) is a new disease of beech trees (Fagus spp.) that has been identified and observed in forest areas in Eastern USA and Canada.
-The cause of this disease remains to be confirmed, but a nematode species, Litylenchus crenatae n. sp., newly described from Japan on Japanese beech, is suspected to be involved in BLD.
+The cause of this disease is a foliar nematode species, Litylenchus crenatae n. sp., newly described from Japan on Japanese beech,.

 Treatments

-• Avoid moving beech trees from areas where there are known infestations.
+Avoid moving beech trees from areas where there are known infestations.
 There is limited data on preventive or therapeutic treatments for BLD.
 Several products with nematicidal properties are being explored as potential options for management.
-Preliminary research data indicates that trees treated with TREE-age have significantly fewer nematodes compared to untreated checks.
+Preliminary research data indicates that trees treated with PHOSPHOjet have significantly fewer nematodes and exhibit improved foliage condition compared to untreated checks.

 References And Photo Credits

-Nematode Photo – The Bartlett Tree Research Lab
+Beech Leaf Nematode Photo –; image by The Bartlett Tree Research Lab